-With two national parks in Sardinia, and so many more regional parks and nature reserves, you won’t have troubles getting a fix for nature and clean air on the island.
-Sardinia is a great destination to visit year round – in fact, come in the late spring and early fall if you like to enjoy the national parks in Sardinia and couple your nature focusses trip with some much deserved beach time!
+With two national parks, and so many more regional parks and nature reserves, you won’t have troubles getting a fix for nature and clean air on the island.
+Sardinia is a great destination to visit year round – in fact, come in the late spring and early fall if you like to enjoy nature at its best and couple your nature focusses trip with some much deserved beach time!

 You may find these other posts useful in planning your trip to Sardinia

 - A Wonderful 10 Days In North Sardinia Itinerary

 - What You Should Know Before Traveling To Sardinia

 - 13 Reasons To Visit Sardinia In Winter